Mahe, A Formerly French Colony in Kerala, South India

 Mahe (also known as Mayyazhi), an erstwhile French colony is lying sandwiched between Kozhikode and Kannur districts on the northern part of Kerala in South India.
 While the rest of Kerala was under the British rule till India got independence in 1947, Mahe remained as a French colony for nearly two and half centuries.

 Mahe had rich heritage and culture in the gone days.
 It had an eventful past and a prominent place in the history texts.
 But the present Mahe displays a different picture.
 Now it is known for an unpleasant reason-The Land of Alcohols!
 People rush to Mahe for consuming and buying bottles to fuel their spirit level!
 As liquors are available in plenty and that too at a very low price, Mahe has turned to be the paradise of boozers.
 The low tax rates and the resultant attractive price gave Mahe this unwanted fame.

 Though Mahe held a strong French culture, you will not notice it on a casual visit.
 It exactly looks like another Kerala village.
-The typical charm of Kerala with her abundant beauty, greenery, thick plantation of coconut trees, language, culture, cuisine, everything resemble that of Kerala.
+The typical charm of Kerala with her abundant beauty, greenery, thick plantation of coconut trees, language, culture, cuisine, everything resembles that of Kerala.
 It geographically lies in Kerala.
-Still it is not a place under the rule of Kerala Government.
+Still, it is not a place under the rule of Kerala Government.
 Mahe is coming under the administrative control of Pondicherry, another state in South India.
 (Pondicherry was earlier a Union Territory and now a State).
 In a way, Mahe divides Kerala at a point!
 It is a district of Pondicherry.
 The Government of Kerala has no role in the affairs of Mahe.
 The people here speak Malayalam.
 Tamil and French also followed by some people.

 How to Reach Mahe

 Mahe is connected by Road with Kozhikode and Kannur, the major nearby towns.

-- It is 60 kms away from Kozhikode and 85 kms away from Kannur.
+- It is 60 km away from Kozhikode and 85 km away from Kannur.

 - There is a railway station at Mahe by the same name.
 All local trains and some Express trains stop here.